Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WQH5cWS3s2s.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Train Signals?
 https://www.youtube.com/watch?v=WQH5cWS3s2s
-This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: How's progress on Train Signals & collisions?](./yt-nKGDe2SsRWA.md) [https://www.youtube.com/watch?v=nKGDe2SsRWA](https://www.youtube.com/watch?v=nKGDe2SsRWA)
+This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: What can you tell about Train Update, will it be more than just collisions?](./yt-tCsNeadKzLU.md) [https://www.youtube.com/watch?v=tCsNeadKzLU](https://www.youtube.com/watch?v=tCsNeadKzLU)

 ### Topics